Niagara IceDogs: Jack Gatecliff Arena

 The Garden City Arena Complex (formerly known as the Gatorade Garden City Complex, Garden City Arena and the Jack Gatecliff Arena) is a publicly owned and operated facility in St. Catharines.
 It is located at 8 Gale Crescent and features two ice surfaces (the Rex Stimers Arena and the Jack Gatecliff Arena).
 The IceDogs played in the Jack Gatecliff Arena of the complex for 7 seasons.
 The arena's capacity is 3,145 including standing room, making it smaller than most CHL arenas.
 With an ice surface of 190 x 85 feet, its dimensions are also smaller than the typical CHL ice surface.
 It is commonly referred to by fans as 'the Jack'.

 The original arena was built in 1932 and became the oldest arena currently used in the CHL following the Windsor Spitfires move to the WFCU Centre in 2008–09.
 It was previously used by the St. Catharines Teepees, St. Catharines Black Hawks, St. Catharines Fincups and the St. Catharines Saints.
 Renovated in 1996, it was named after local sportswriter Jack Gatecliff.

 Niagara Falls Memorial Arena

 On March 1, 2009, the Niagara IceDogs hosted a home game at Niagara Falls Memorial Arena in nearby Niagara Falls, Ontario.
 The arena, slated to close in 2010, was the former home to both the Niagara Falls Flyers and the Niagara Falls Thunder.
 The game was billed as the last OHL game in the arena.
-The announced crowd of 3,167 was the largest home crowd in franchise history.
+At that time, the announced crowd of 3,167 was the largest home crowd in franchise history.